Week 3: Effective Data Visualizations

 C. D.

-What is an effective data vis?
+What is an effective data visualizations?

-Which vis best tells this story?
+Which visualization best tells this story?

 Why?